awsdocs/aws-snowball-developer-guide/doc_source/data-transfer-ec2-s3-edge.md

 1. Download and install the AWS CLI\.
 If your instance doesn't already have the AWS CLI, download and install it\.
 For more information, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.

 1. Configure the AWS CLI on your compute instance to work with the Amazon S3 endpoint on the Snowball Edge\.
-For more information, see [Getting and Using Local Amazon S3 Credentials](using-adapter.md#adapter-credentials)\.
+For more information, see [Getting and using local Amazon S3 credentials](using-adapter.md#adapter-credentials)\.

 1. Use the supported Amazon S3 AWS CLI commands to transfer data\.
 For example: